JackJey/privacy-sandcastle/README.md

 If you wanna add new services, follow instructions below.

-- add service dir uder servers.
+- add service dir under servers.
 - decide domain and append in `containers/.env`
-- develop it and encapsulate in Dokcer
+- develop it and encapsulate in Docker
 - update `docker-compose.yml` && `nginx.conf`

 You can implement new service in any technology stack basically.
-But from point of view for maintainance.
+But from point of view for maintenance.
 Recommended stacks are listed below.

 - Simple static site, JSON API
   - Express + Ejs + TypeScript + Tailwind